3000 Steinberg Hall-Dietrich Hall

 BA, Stanford University, 2012

-Jonah Rexer, Do local investors reduce organized crime: Evidence from indigenization laws in the Nigerian oil sector.
+Jonah Rexer (Working), The local advantage: Corruption, organized crime, and indigenization in the Nigerian oil sector.

 Jonah Rexer (Work In Progress), The Brides of Boko Haram: Economic Shocks, Marriage Practices, and Insurgency in Nigeria.